terotests/authFuzz/README.md

 # authFuzz

-Simple authentication filesystem and authentication emulator for testing purposes.
+Simple authentication filesystem and authentication emulator for simple filesystem based interfaces and testing purposes.

 The user account information is encoded with `SHA-3` algorithm.